-Labrune syndrome (LS) is a rare condition that consists of a triad of leukoencephalopathy, cerebral calcifications and cysts.
+Leukoencephalopathy with calcifications and cysts, also known as Labrune syndrome, is a rare condition that consists of a triad of leukoencephalopathy, cerebral calcifications and oedematous cysts.

-LS can present with slowing of cognitive performance, convulsive seizures, and a combination of extrapyramidal, cerebellar, and pyramidal features 1.
+Leukoencephalopathy with calcifications and cysts can present with a variety of symptoms depending on cyst location and degree of intracranial hypertension.
+Symptoms include headaches, slowing of cognitive performance, seizures, visual disturbance and a combination of extrapyramidal, cerebellar, and pyramidal features 1,5.

-LS is thought to be a diffuse cerebral microangiopathy resulting in microcystic, followed by macrocystic, parenchymal degeneration 1.
+The underlying pathophysiology is thought to be a diffuse cerebral microangiopathy resulting in initially microcystic, followed by macrocystic, parenchymal degeneration 1.

-CT demonstrates progressive calcifications in the basal and cerebellar nuclei as well as the subcortical white matter.
+CT is the modality of choice for demonstrating calcifications, where progressive calcifications in the basal ganglia and cerebellar nuclei, as well as the subcortical white matter, are invariably seen 5.

 Treatment and prognosis

 Disease progression is variable in the cases reported in the literature.
 To date, no specific treatment is available although medical management of epilepsy, oedema and raised intracranial pressure is often required 5.
 Surgical pressure management is also sometimes needed 5.

 It was first described by Philippe Labrune (fl.
 2017), a French paediatric neurologist, and his colleagues in 1996 1.